Skip to Content

 { "compilerOptions": { // ... "composite": true }, "include": ["./src"], "exclude": ["**/*.test.*", "**/*.tst.*"], "references": [{ "path": "./tsconfig.test.json" }] }

-And tsconfig.test.json can extend it like this:
+tsconfig.test.json can then extend it:

 ./tsconfig.test.json